-The DTAA or Double Tax Avoidance Agreement is an arrangement that is brought in for helping the NRI’s (Non-Resident Indians) avoid paying double tax on the income which is earned by them in India.
-An NRI who is earning income in India would attract tax on such income in India and in his country of residence also.
-And this makes the tax payment double, on the same amount of income which is increasing the tax burden of the assesse.
+The DTAA, or Double Tax Avoidance Agreement, is an arrangement designed to help NRIs (Non-Resident Indians) avoid paying double tax on income earned in India.
+An NRI who earns income in India would be subject to tax on such income in India and in their country of residence as well.
+This results in a double tax payment on the same amount of income, thereby increasing the tax burden of the assessee.

 Source Rule: